Yes, people can infect pets with the novel coronavirus that causes COVID-19 (SARS-CoV-2).

 If you are facing challenges caring for your animals, please get in touch with your local RSPCA to discuss options; we are here to offer support and help if possible.

-Please note that there are many things that are currently unknown about this virus and the risk it poses to pets and from pets to humans.
-This information has been prepared with the best and most current information available at the time but things are changing rapidly as the situation evolves.
+This information has been prepared with the best and most current information available at the time but things continue to change as the situation evolves.
 Our information is updated as often as possible.